jackiec1998/trump-and-epstein/notes.md

 - 2025, July 14 --- [Axios](https://www.axios.com/2025/07/15/trump-epstein-khanna-doj-democrats-republicans)/[Archive](https://archive.ph/U7u4P): _House GOP blocks Dem maneuver to force release of Epstein files_

+- 2025, July 15 --- [Wired](https://www.wired.com/story/the-fbis-jeffrey-epstein-prison-video-had-nearly-3-minutes-cut-out/)/[Archive](https://archive.ph/1J4pg): _The FBI's Jeffrey Epstein Prison Video Had Nearly 3 Minutes Cut Out_

+- 2025, July 16 --- [The New York Times](https://www.nytimes.com/article/jeffrey-epstein-files-trump.html)/[Archive](https://archive.ph/3Tbjn): _What to Know About the Epstein Files, a Perfect Recipe for Conspiracy Theories_

 - 2025, July 17 --- According to [WSJ](https://www.wsj.com/politics/trump-jeffrey-epstein-birthday-letter-we-have-certain-things-in-common-f918d796), Trump's birthday card to Epstein says: "Happy Birthday — and may every day be another wonderful secret."

+- 2025, July 19 --- On [Interesting Times with Ross Douthat](https://open.spotify.com/episode/2AM0QQ0C93XNR2rJHfRn3C?si=6fbc1318894d456a), Miami Herald investigative reporter who sparked renew interested in the Epstein case in 2018, said: "That's correct.
+Let me be clear.
+Epstein did not do this all by himself.
+Be barely tied his shoes by himself.
+He had butlers and assistants doing everything for him, including his compiling of his client list, his musical playlists he had people doing that for him, his computers.
+He had lots of people helping him.
+So he did not do this alone.
+There were others helping him.
+And there were other men who he sent some of these women [girls] to."
+(57:50).

 ---